MohammadNazeri/my-educations/Kubernetes/README.md

  ![image](https://github.com/MohammadNazeri/my-educations/assets/109389707/cf4d2676-544b-4dbb-bc82-dcee70458dde)

 * Virtual Network
-* Service: Two functionalities: keep permanent IP address  and load balancer.
-When a pod crashes and dies its service remains unchanged until a new pod restart.
+* Service: When a pod crashes and dies its service remains unchanged until a new pod restart.
+Two functionalities: 1. keep permanent IP address  2. load balancer.
 ![image](https://github.com/user-attachments/assets/b8f2abbb-9fad-4a6a-8730-938afccde77a)

 * Ingress: It manages external access to services within a cluster.
 It acts as a gateway, allowing external traffic to reach the appropriate services within the Kubernetes cluster.